C19 Impacted Worker Training Stream

 To ensure eligibility, participants will need to submit their Participant Information Forms as part of the application.
 Participants will be required to disclose their employment status and to identify their job title before and after training.

 Employers will be required to demonstrate that training aligns with the current or future needs of their business and the available job.

 Important: Private training supported through this stream must be delivered by an institution designated (and program approved) by the Private Training Institutions Branch.

 Training cannot be longer than 52 weeks in length.
-The ETG is not a bursary program and does not fund full diploma or degree programs.
-Individual post-secondary courses are eligible, but each course should be relevant to the immediate needs of the business and the available job for the employee, and each course must be applied for in a separate application.
+The ETG is not a bursary program and does not fund diploma or degree programs, in full or in part.

 The result of the training must be improved job-related skills leading to a job for an unemployed person, or a better job for an impacted worker.
 A “better job” is defined as: